3 ways reality is about to get mixed, according to the inventor of the HoloLens

 This is likely tied to Microsoft’s acquisition of AltspaceVR, a social VR company that struggled to make it on its own, and eventually shut down only to be rescued by Kipman’s team.

 And of course, there are other companies working on similar technologies, including Facebook, VR Chat, and others.
-That’s not to mention other expected future competitors in augmented reality, including Apple, Magic Leap and Samsung.
+That’s not to mention other expected future competitors in augmented reality, including Apple, Magic Leap, and Samsung.

-Read more: The Unreal, Bleeding-Edge Tech That’s Helping Doctors Make The Cut
+Read more: The Unreal, Bleeding-Edge Tech That’s Helping Doctors Make The Cut DT